Ytong vs Acrylic - Which Is Better For An Ant Nest?

 If you are interested in the idea, I would suggest you check out this tutorial!
 In this one, I explain in detail how to make a Ytong nest starting from a single block, using tools you already have at home!

 However, there are also some drawbacks to Ytong nests.
-One of the biggest disadvantages of using this type of ant nest, is that they can be very fragile.
-Due to their build structure, and because the material is highly porous, it’s very easy to break or damage.
+One of the biggest disadvantages of using this type of ant nest is that they can be very fragile.
+Due to their structure, and because the material is highly porous, it’s very easy to break or damage.

-Another negative point of Ytong nests, is the fact that they can be easily excavated.
-The species of ants that can chew through this material with no problem are a lot, and if not taken into account, it can become a serious problem!
+Another downside of Ytong nests is that they can be easily excavated.
+Many species of ants can chew through this material without any problem, and if not taken into account, it can become a serious issue!

-For example, the major workers of the species from the Messor genus, can use their large mandibles to break down the soft material, creating actual tunnels in the Ytong block!
-This can cause massive escapes, a thing that we definitely don’t want to happen!
+For example, the major workers of the species from the Messor genus can use their large mandibles to break down the soft material, creating actual tunnels in the Ytong block!
+This can lead to massive escapes, which is certainly something we don’t want!

 Now let’s move to the other option!